-Stock futures trade cautiously higher ahead of Trump impeachment vote
+Stock futures trade cautiously ahead of Trump impeachment vote

 Investor will also get the latest inflation report in the form of consumer prices for December

-U.S. equity futures are trading higher ahead of the Wednesday Wall Street session.
+U.S. equity futures are trading lower ahead of the Wednesday Wall Street session.

 Continue Reading Below

-The major futures indexes suggest a slight gain.
+The major futures indexes suggest a slight decline.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE